isomerpages/moe-scgs/_others/Careers.md

 Interested candidates are invited to apply online.
 Only shortlisted candidates will be notified.

-> *Please fill up the Application Form and email it together with your resume and supporting documents (if any) to : recruitment@scgs.edu.sg
+> *Please email your resume to : recruitment@scgs.edu.sg